 New Brunswick Boating

 New Brunswick is one of eastern Canada’s Maritime provinces.
 It encompasses rivers, pine forest, mountains and the Bay of Fundy.
-New Brunswick is a popular destinations for many boaters, hosting more than 7,000 km of coastline and over 1,000 lakes – which include some of the world’s highest tides – it’s no wonder.
+New Brunswick is a popular destinations for many boaters.
+It hosts more than 7,000 km of coastline and over 1,000 lakes.
+The waters include some of the world’s highest tides.
 You can enjoy perfect beaches for swimming, beautiful coastlines and plenty of marinas to use as a launching point.
 While boating, you can uncover islands, secret coves and lagoons.

 Bay of Fundy